w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 :::
 ::::

-Do not mistake the wide column data model with the columnar storage used for OLAP applications
+Do not mistake the wide column data model with the columnar storage used for OLAP applications.

 *Row-oriented*

 - Pro: inserting a record is easy
-- Con: several unnecessary data may be accessed when reading a record
+- Con: several unnecessary data points may be accessed when reading a record

 *Column-oriented*